Recovering from a heart attack can take several months, and it's very important not to rush your rehabilitation.

 Following a heart attack, about 1 in 3 men have erectile dysfunction, which may make having sex difficult.

 This is most commonly due to anxiety and the emotional stress associated with having a heart attack.

 Less commonly, erectile dysfunction is a side effect of beta blockers.

 If you experience erectile dysfunction, speak to your GP.
 They may be able to recommend treatment.

 For example, you may be prescribed medication that stimulates the flow of blood to your penis, which makes it easier to get an erection.

 Read more about treating erectile dysfunction.

 If you drive a car or motorcycle and you have a heart attack, you don't have to inform the Driver and Vehicle Licensing Agency (DVLA).

-However, in more severe cases you may need to stop driving for four weeks.
 Your doctor or rehabilitation team should advise how long you must wait before driving after your heart attack.

 If you drive a large goods vehicle or passenger-carrying vehicle, you must inform the DVLA if you have a heart attack.